adamjcampbell/worldplay/Philosophy & Principles.md

 Characters may be powerful, but they are also vulnerable to harm in its many forms.
 Death is always around the corner, but it is never random or without warning.

 ## Fiction First
 Dice do not always reflect an obstacle’s difficulty or its outcome.
-Instead, success and failure are arbitrated by the Warden in dialogue with the players, based on in-world elements.
+Instead, success and failure are arbitrated by the Arbiter in dialogue with the players, based on in-world elements.

 ## Growth
 Characters are changed through in-world advancement, gaining new skills and abilities by surviving dangerous events and overcoming obstacles.

 ## Neutrality
-The Warden’s role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.
+The Arbiter’s role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.

 ## Player Choice
 Players should always understand the reasons behind the choices they’ve made, and information about potential risks should be provided freely and frequently.

 ## Principles
-The Warden and the players each have guidelines that help foster a specific play experience defined by critical thinking, exploration, and an emergent narrative.
+The Arbiter and the players each have guidelines that help foster a specific play experience defined by critical thinking, exploration, and an emergent narrative.

 ## Shared Objectives
 Players trust one another to engage with the shared setting, character goals, and party challenges.
 Therefore, the party is typically working together towards a common goal, as a team.

-# Principles for Wardens
+# Principles for Arbiters

 ## Information
 - Provide useful information about the game world as the characters explore it.